 They produce a set of rules that divide the inputs into smaller decisions in relation to the target.
-Algorithms that produce a tree belong to this group as trees can be turned into a set of rules easily.
-Symbolic algorithms are very easy to implement, interpret, and represent a good compromise between simplicity and complexity [40, 43, 46].
+Decision trees algorithms belong to this group as the resulting trees can be turned into a set of ifthen-else rules easily.
+Symbolic algorithms are simple, easy to implement, interpret, and represent a good compromise between simplicity and complexity [40, 43, 46].
 A lot of studies carried out to describe, review and compare these algorithms [10, 31, 41, 42, 45].
-It was reported that symbolic algorithms are a good choice for maximizing classification accuracy if the dataset metadata shows that the data has extreme distribution [10, 45].
-On the other hand, they become poor choices if misclassification cost should be minimized, or the dataset has equally important numerical attributes [10].
+On one hand, it was reported that symbolic algorithms are a good choice for maximizing classification accuracy if the metadata of the dataset shows that the data has extreme distribution [10, 45].
+On the other hand, they become poor choice if misclassification cost should be minimized, or the dataset has equally important continuous attributes [10].
 Studies were also conducted to compare among available symbolic algorithms and evaluate its performance, in terms of the tree size and complexity and training time, for instance [31].